derekeder/FusionTable-Map-Template/README.md

 1. Make sure you set fusionTableId to a valid API key.
 It should look something like `1m4Ez9xyTGfY2CU6O-UgEcPzlS0rnzLU93e4Faa0`.
 To get a new one, go to the [Google API Console](https://code.google.com/apis/console/)
 1. Make sure that 'Allow Downloads' is checked for your Fusion Table (File => About this table => Edit table information)

-## Still can't figure it out or more detail needed?

-1. Check out some [previously answered questions on Stack Overflow](http://stackoverflow.com/search?q=%5Bgoogle-fusion-tables%5D+template+derek).
-Someone may already have a solution for you.
-1. If you're stuck and just need some guidance, [post your question to Stack Overflow](http://stackoverflow.com/questions/tagged/google-fusion-tables).
-I or someone from the community will do our best to answer your question.
-1. If you would like to build a map that's a little more complicated or you need some help, [contact me](mailto:info@datamade.us) at [DataMade](http://datamade.us) and I can assist you at an hourly rate.

 ## Bug fixes and pull requests